A Multi-Task Perspective for Link Prediction with New Relation Types and Nodes: Experiments

-\paragraph{\textbf{A1}: Multi-task datasets.} To address \textbf{Q1}, we create a novel multi-task scenario, named \textsc{WikiTopics-MT}, in the \textsc{WikiTopics} datasets introduced by \citet{kg-equivariance} and obtained from the \textsc{WikiData5M} datasets \cite{wang2021kepler} by grouping the relation types into different topics, such as Art, Education, and Sports.
-The \textsc{WikiTopics} dataset was employed by \citet{kg-equivariance} to assess the extrapolation performance of the double-equivariant model, IS-DEA, when trained on one topic and tested on a different one.
-For our multi-task dataset, we select for training pairs of topics where, as shown in \citet{kg-equivariance}, IS-DEA exhibits the lowest transfer-topic performance (the \textsc{Art} and \textsc{People}) and test on a third topic (\textsc{Health} or \textsc{Taxonomy}) on which the IS-DEA trained on one training topic (e.g.\ \textsc{Art}) performs good but the IS-DEA trained on the other training topic (e.g.\ \textsc{People}) performs poorly.
-Since the transfer-topic performance of IS-DEA indicates the degree of double-exchangeability between graphs in the two topics, which is related to the definition of tasks (\Cref{def:tasks}), this selection strategy likely produces train and test graphs with multiple tasks.
+\textbf{\textbf{A2}: Real-world multi-task datasets.} To address \textbf{Q2}, we create two novel multi-task scenarios, named \textsc{WikiTopics-MT1} and \textsc{WikiTopics-MT2}, in the \textsc{WikiTopics} dataset introduced by \citet{kg-equivariance} and obtained from the \textsc{WikiData5M} \cite{wang2021kepler} by grouping the relation types into different topics, such as Art, Education, and Sports.
+The \textsc{WikiTopics} dataset was employed by \citet{kg-equivariance} to assess the extrapolation performance of the double-equivariant model, ISDEA, when trained on one topic and tested on another one.
+For our multi-task datasets \textsc{WikiTopics-MT1} and \textsc{WikiTopics-MT2}, we select for training pairs of topics where, as shown in \citet{kg-equivariance}, ISDEA exhibits the lowest transfer-topic performance (e.g., the \textsc{Art} and \textsc{People}, which we use in \textsc{WikiTopics-MT1}) and test on a third topic (\textsc{Health} or \textsc{Taxonomy}, used in \textsc{WikiTopics-MT1}) on which the ISDEA trained on one training topic (e.g.\ \textsc{Art}) performs good but the ISDEA trained on the other training topic (e.g.\ \textsc{People}) performs poorly.
+Since the transfer-topic performance of ISDEA indicates the degree of double-exchangeability between graphs in the two topics, which is related to the definition of tasks (\Cref{def:tasks}), this strategy likely produces train and test graphs with multiple tasks.

-\Cref{tab:wikitopics-result} presents the model performance on \textsc{WikiTopics-MT} when trained on relations from both \textsc{art} and \textsc{people} topics and tested on either \textsc{health} or \textsc{taxonomy} topic.
-Our model MTDEA, and in particular the one with the largest number of task partitions ($\hat{K} = 6$), outperforms all baselines, while having a significantly smaller standard deviation on MRR, Hits@1, and Hits@10 metrics, suggesting that the \textsc{WikiTopics-MT} dataset indeed possesses a complicated multi-task structure, and our model, which has the best multi-task modeling capability, yields most consistent performance.
+\Cref{tab:wikitopics-result} presents the performance on \textsc{WikiTopics-MT1} when trained on relations from both \textsc{Art} and \textsc{People} topics and tested on either \textsc{Health} or \textsc{Taxonomy} topic, and on the \textsc{WikiTopics-MT2} when trained on relations from both \textsc{Sport} and \textsc{Health} topics and tested on either \textsc{Location} or \textsc{Science} topic.
+Our model MTDEA, and in particular the one with $\hat{K} = 6$, \revision{ outperforms ISDEA on both test scenarios across all metrics and surpasses InGram on the Hits@1 metric, while having significantly smaller standard deviations on both Hits@1 and Hits@10 metrics.
+These results suggest that the \textsc{WikiTopics-MT} datasets indeed possess a complicated multi-task structure, and our model, which has the best multi-task modeling capabilities, exhibit more consistent performances.
+We note that MTDEA is outperformed by InGram on Hits@10 metric.
+However, this can be likely attributed to the comparatively low performance of ISDEA, the model on which MTDEA is built, on this metric.}